glouppe/info8006-introduction-to-ai/projects/project1/README.md

 :warning: Plagiarism is checked and sanctioned by a grade of 0.

 ---

-## Deliverables

-You're expected to produce the following deliverables: a *tar.gz* archive containing:
- - Your report named `report.pdf`.
- - Your `astar.py` file containing your implementation of A* algorithm.
- - Your `bfs.py` file containing your implementation of BFS algorithm.

-Note that your implementation of BFS algorithm should only differ from A* by its cost function and heuristic.

----
 <!--

 ## Evaluation criteria

 **Code** - 10 points
-1. **Algorithms implementations** - 5 points: correctness of the implementation of A* algorithm.
+1. **Algorithms implementations** - 5 points: correctness of the implementation of A\* algorithm.
 	* **A\*** - 3 points
-		* 5 points: correct implementation of A* and its components ( goal test, cost function, admissible heuristic, etc...).
+		* 5 points: correct implementation of A\* and its components ( goal test, cost function, admissible heuristic, etc...).
-		* 0 point: implementation error of any component of A*.
+		* 0 point: implementation error of any component of A\*.
 	* **BFS** - 2 points
 		* 2 points: correct implementation of BFS and its components.
 		* 1 point: implementation error due to a component of A*